Loading…

 The law has changed.

-Every owner-occupied home in Queensland must upgrade to interconnected photoelectric alarms by 1 January 2027.
-No exceptions.
+Remaining Queensland domestic dwellings must have interconnected photoelectric alarms by 1 January 2027.
 Not landlords only — owner-occupiers too.

 Reference